 You will not have to take an exam!
 Your tutor will assess your design projects as you submit them throughout the course and your portfolio is moderated by De Montfort University Leicester (DMU) who will award your degree.

-You will study eleven modules for the BA (Hons) Interior Design
+You will study six modules for this Master of Arts (MA) Interior Design

-A sample of work completed by our talented interior design students
+A sample of work completed by our talented interior design Master’s students

 The course is taught in English, so international students will require a good standard of written English to study.
 IELTS average 6.5 or TOEFL score of 550 is usually required, however all students are considered on an individual basis as we are aware that many international students have already been taught in English at school, college or university.

-The interior design industry is growing year on year and the demand for qualified interior designers is on the rise globally.
-Have a look through our Student Spotlights to see what they have achieved.
+The interior design industry is growing year on year and the demand for senior qualified interior designers and design practice managers is on the rise globally.

 * Monthly payments include admin fee.